GSA/ficam-playbooks/page-template.md

 ---
 layout: page
 collection: Collection Name Matching (look at config.yml for collection names)
-title: Page title - Example: FICAM Program Management Guide Introduction
+# Page title - Example:
+title: FICAM Program Management Guide Introduction
-permalink: Page Link - Exmple: ficampm/intro-pm/
+#Page Link - Exmple:
+permalink: ficampm/intro-pm/
 sticky_sidenav: true
-sidenav: Look at _data/navigation.yml to create sidenav - Example: pm
+#Look at _data/navigation.yml to create sidenav - Example:
+sidenav: pm

 If you have headers in your doc, you can create a 2nd level navigation with subnav:
 subnav: